cprg210/cprg210.github.io/_posts/2020-07-08-day-09-dynamic-image-gallery.md

 tags:
   -
 toc: true
-excerpt: Expanding on what we learned yesterday, we will add Lorem Picsum images to a gallery based on form input.
+excerpt: Expanding on what we learned yesterday, we will add Lorem Picsum images to a gallery using a loop.
 ---
 ## Reminders for Tony
 1. Put on mic